k2controls/piRover01/sp1t/w04/index.md

 W04: In week 4, we start the transition from running someone else's code to writing our own.
 First, you'll connect remotely to the Pi and take a first look at Python on the Pi.
 We'll then disable the Yahboom code and start writing our own GPIO code.

 **Announcements**
-> Week 05 Session 2 (next week): End of Sprint Project 1 is completed on your own.
+> Week 05 Session 2 ~~(next week)~~ **(MOVED TO WEEK06)**: End of Sprint Project 1 is completed on your own.
 No Zoom session that day.
 Open the Week 05 link, complete the required coding, and submit your work by end of Session 1.
 The class will review Project 1 coding the following week.
 > #### Requirements:
 > 1. Access your remote desktop.
 > 2. Open and use VS Code to write and run code.